srirangamv/srirangamv.github.io/_posts/2016-06-05-aspnetcore-minimalapp.md

 404 error

-Create directory "Controllers"
+As we don't have any default mvc controller and action, we get a 404 not found error.
+So let's add a controller.

-add ProductsController.cs in Controllers folder.
+Create a new directory "Controllers" in app directory.
+And add new <b><i>ProductsController.cs</i></b> in Controllers folder.

 {% highlight csharp %}